Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 5 Handling Ordinary Files.markdown

     To reverse the process, uncompress and unarchive the file by running the command: `tar -xvf archive.tar.gz`.
 This can be followed by deleting the compressed archive by running the command `rm archive.tar.gz`, to completely reverse the process.

 14. Name three advantages **zip** has over **gzip**.
 How do you use **zip** to send a complete directory structure to someone by email?
-How does the receipient recreate the directory structure at her end?
+How does the recipient recreate the directory structure at her end?

     zip files can he handled easily both in Windows and UNIX. zip combines archiving and compressing under a single command. zip command provides facility to add / append files to an existing compressed archive.

-    To compress and archive a directory hierarchy to send via email run the command: `zip -r arhive.zip <direcotry_path>`.
+    To compress and archive a directory hierarchy to send via email run the command: `zip -r archive.zip <direcotry_path>`.

-    The receipient can easily recreate the directory structure by running the command: `unzip archive.zip`.
+    The recipient can easily recreate the directory structure by running the command: `unzip archive.zip`.

-15. What is meant by _recursive_ behaviour of a command?
+15. What is meant by _recursive_ behavior of a command?
 Name four commands, along with a suitable example of each, that can operate recursively.

     A command behaves recursively when it can descent a directory structure and examine and run over all the files and sub-directories and files thereof.